robolyst/osquant/content/papers/intro-to-black-scholes-and-hedging/index.md

 $$
 \Theta = \frac{\delta V}{\delta t}
 $$
 Theta is almost always negative for a long option position.
-This is known as "time decay".
+This is known as "time decay."
 The value of the option decreases over time.
 For a short option position, theta is positive.

 You can break down the value of an option into two parts, the intrinsic value and the time value.
-The intrinsic value of an option is the money you would make if you exercised the option imediately.
-So a call option whose strike is $10 below the current price has an intrisic value of $10.
+The intrinsic value of an option is the money you would make if you exercised the option immediately.
+For example, a call option whose strike is $10 below the current price has an intrinsic value of $10.
 The remaining value of the option is the time value--the value in being able to wait to exercise.

 ## Rho
 Rho \\( \rho \\) measures the change in option value relative to the changes in the risk free interest rate:
 $$
 \rho = \frac{\delta V}{\delta r}
 $$
-An option's value is least sensitive to the risk free rate making this a little used greek.
+An option's value is least sensitive to the risk free rate making this a little used Greek.

 ## Gamma
-Gamma \\( \Gamma \\) measures the change in the delta with respect to the underlying's price:
+Gamma \\( \Gamma \\) measures the change in the delta with respect to the stock's price:
 $$
 \Gamma = \frac{\delta \Delta}{\delta S} = \frac{\delta^2 V}{\delta S^2}
 $$